Munmud/apache-age-dijkstra/README.md

 - **Intelligent** -- AGE allows you to perform graph queries that are the basis for many next level web services such as fraud & intrustion detection, master data management, product recommendations, identity and relationship management, experience personalization, knowledge management and more.

 ### Features
-* Cypher query support for Psycopg2 PostreSQL driver (enables cypher queries directly)
-* Deserialize AGE result (AGType) to Vertex, Edge, Path
-* Shortest Path dijkstra algorithm implemented
+* Shortest Path implemented using dijkstra algorithm
+* Used Apache AGE graph database

 ### Requirements
 * Python 3.9 or higher